ge-high-assurance/RACK/rack-box/README.md

 ## Update documentation pages

-Before making a new release, we will need to update version numbers in the following places:
+Before making a new release, we will need to update instructions or version numbers in the following places:

 ### RACK Box